 Subscription: Select your Azure subscription

-(or your resource group name)
+Resource group: Select code-signing-vault (or your resource group name)

-Service connection name: Use the same name as your managed identity (e.g., code-signing-prod-identity
+Service connection name: Use the same name as your managed identity (e.g., code-signing-prod-identity)

 ✅ Check “Grant access permission to all pipelines”